Robust Gaussian Process Regression Based on Iterative Trimming: Experiments with Synthetic Datasets

-To validate the method with the presence of outliers, we performed numerical experiments with two artificial datasets.
-The first series of datasets were presented in the seminal work of \citet{Neal1997}; the second datasets were generated by \citet{Li2020a} in a study on star clusters (see following subsections).
-For each experiment, 50 training datasets are generated and used to train the model separately, then the trained models are evaluated on a noise-free test set.
+We present tests for two series of artificial datasets.
+The first series of datasets was introduced in the seminal work of \citet{Neal1997}; the second was generated in a study on star clusters by \citet{Li2020a}.
+For each test case, $50$ training datasets are generated and used to train the models separately.
+The trained models are then evaluated on a noise-free test set with $m=2000$ data points.
+Following \citet{Kuss2006}, to evaluate the performance, we report the root-mean-square error, $\mathrm{RMSE}=(\frac{1}{m} \sum_{i=1}^{m} \Delta_i^2)^{1/2}$, of the prediction residuals of each test set, $\{\Delta_i=f(x_{\ast,i})-\hat f(x_{\ast,i})\}_{i=1}^m$.
+Consistent conclusions are obtained if using the mean absolute error instead.
+We also provide the computation time for reference.
+The average RMSE and time cost of each test case are summarized in \reftab{tab:neal_bench} and \ref{tab:cluster_bench}.